george-hawkins/mini-quad-2023/tx-setup.md

 E.g. my quad wouldn't arm and the reason was `MSP` which means it thinks it's still connected to _Configurator_ - even though I'd unplugged USB it was necessary to plug the battery out and in to get it to forget this completely.

 You can find the explanations for `MSP` and the other arming prevention errors [here](https://betaflight.com/docs/wiki/archive/Arming-Sequence-And-Safety#description-of-arming-prevention-flags) on the _BF_ wiki.
+See also OL's [Quadcopter Doesn’t Arm?
+Let’s Fix it!](https://oscarliang.com/quad-arming-issue-fix/).

 Buzzer
 ------